 A relational model of your data presents significant opportunities to improve workflows and reduce overhead.

 Tracking EDI 837 Claims, 834 Enrollments, and 835 Payments

-A consistent issue for trading partners is tracking EDI messages as they flow through a variety of enrichment and validation processes.
-This report is an example of tracking 837 claims as they move through an adjudication workflow and submission to a state regulatory agency.
+A consistent issue for trading partners is tracking EDI messages as they flow through a variety of enrichment and Snip 3 claims balancing.
+This report is an example of tracking EDI 837 claims as they move through an adjudication workflow and submission to a state regulatory agency.

 Correlating 837 Claims, 820 Remittances, and 997 Acknowledgements